PBozmarov/Scotland_Segmentation_Sparse_Labels/README.md

 Technologies we use:

-Python - PyTorch, Scikit Learn, NumPy, Pandas, GeoPandas, Seaborn
+Python - PyTorch, Scikit Learn, NumPy, Pandas, GeoPandas, Seaborn.
 QGIS - mostly for visualization and editing/creating polygons.

 We use both machine learning and deep learning models and compare their results using